COMING FALL 2020: Expanded class schedule to include early morning Krav Maga classes, Krav Fit, more evening classes, & Saturday classes!

-WE NEED YOUR INPUT FOR OUR LGBTQ+ CLASSES!
-COMING SOON- FALL/WINTER 2019- classes designed specifically for the needs and concerns of those in the LGBTQ+ community.
-We are currently reaching out to and asking/encouraging anyone in the community to contact us with what they would like to have taught in their self-defense class.
-This class will be designed by the community- YOU!
+LGBTQIA+ CLASSES COMING SOON- classes designed specifically for the needs and concerns of those in the LGBTQ+ community.
 We are concerned with teaching the most thorough and comprehensive classes for today's climate.
 Let us know how we can best serve you and the entire community for helping with self-defense needs & concerns.
 Help us help you!
 As with the Female Friday classes this will be a $0-$5 sliding scale cost, pay what you can.
 If you can't afford to pay anything, come anyway!
 Email or call/text Jenna at (520)975-4722.
 Check back for updates and follow our socials-

 ACTIVE SHOOTER PRESENTATION & WORKSHOP